 With these budget and money tips in mind, you’re ready to immerse yourself in the vibrant culture and experiences that India offers.
 Next, let’s look at essential safety advice and cultural etiquette so you can explore with confidence.

-India Travel Safety Cultural Etiquette
+Safety & Cultural Etiquette

 India is a welcoming and generally safe country, but, like in any destination, being aware and prepared helps ensure a smooth journey.
 Knowing local customs and how to respond in common situations will help you feel at ease and be respectful during your trip.